jnozzi/cocoadev.com/SiteContent/General/RetainCount.markdown

 Cocoa's memory management, called reference counting, is rather ingenious.
-It's approximately halfway between C's malloc/free (and, for that matter, C++'s new/delete), and the automatic [[GarbageCollection]] which Java and [[SmallTalk]] both use.
-It is much more elegant than malloc/free, and affords more control than Java and [[SmallTalk]]-80's [[GarbageCollection]].
+It's approximately halfway between C's malloc/free (and, for that matter, C++'s new/delete), and the automatic General/GarbageCollection which Java and General/SmallTalk both use.
+It is much more elegant than malloc/free, and affords more control than Java and General/SmallTalk-80's General/GarbageCollection.

-Internally, while your code is going about the normal [[RetainingAndReleasing]], the system is using a [[RetainCount]] to determine when an object will receive a dealloc message.
+Internally, while your code is going about the normal General/RetainingAndReleasing, the system is using a General/RetainCount to determine when an object will receive a dealloc message.

-When you send an object a retain message, its [[RetainCount]] is incremented.
-Similarly, when you send an object a release message, its [[RetainCount]] is decremented.
-When the [[RetainCount]] is zero, the object is sent a dealloc message.
+When you send an object a retain message, its General/RetainCount is incremented.
+Similarly, when you send an object a release message, its General/RetainCount is decremented.
+When the General/RetainCount is zero, the object is sent a dealloc message.

-[[NSObject]] (and all of its subclasses!) has a method called retainCount that you can use to get an object's current retain count.
-Handy occasionally for debugging, but maybe you should check out [[OmniObjectMeter]]?
+General/NSObject (and all of its subclasses!) has a method called retainCount that you can use to get an object's current retain count.
+Handy occasionally for debugging, but maybe you should check out General/OmniObjectMeter?

-The [[RetainCount]] and its messages are defined in [[NSObjectProtocol]], and are thus implemented in all other classes.
+The General/RetainCount and its messages are defined in General/NSObjectProtocol, and are thus implemented in all other classes.

-You may also be interested in reading the documentation on [[WeakReferences]].
+You may also be interested in reading the documentation on General/WeakReferences.

 See also < http://www.memorymanagement.org/glossary/r.html#reference.counting >